dbermond/screencast/README.md

 #### `-z, --wmark-size=NxN`

 Set text watermark size.
-Combined with `-k` option it will define a rectangular area in the video that will contain the text watermark image.
+Combined with [`-k`](#-k---wmark-positionnn) option it will define a rectangular area in the video that will contain the text watermark image.
 Note that the generated image will be trimmed to remove the unneeded transparent areas.
 As a result, the actual PNG image that will be added to the video will have a slightly smaller size than the one specified here.
+This option can be used only with the [`-w`](#-w---watermarktext) option.

 default: `255x35`

 #### `-k, --wmark-position=N,N`

 Set text watermark position inside the video.
 These are X and Y offsets from the video top left corner (not from the screen).
-Combined with `-z` option it will define a rectangular area in the video that will contain the text watermark image.
+Combined with [`-z`](#-z---wmark-sizenxn) option it will define a rectangular area in the video that will contain the text watermark image.
+This option can be used only with the [`-w`](#-w---watermarktext) option.

 default: `0,0` (video top left corner)